datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
-You will use binary classification when you want to predict and outcome which solely consist of two classes.
-A positive or negative, two state output.
+You will use binary classification when you want to solve problems which consist of predicting whether an observation belongs to one of two possible classes.

 ---
-## The architecture to our problem.
+## An architecture for our problem.

 ```yaml
 type: "TwoColumns"